 Rating: Member Average

-PROGRAM CONTENT
+PROGRAM DESCRIPTION

 This program focuses on the principles and applications of good statistical quality control (QC) practices.
-Its aim is to explain how QC works, explain what errors interpretive rules are designed to detect, and suggests appropriate investigations for QC failures.
+Its aim is to explain how QC works, explain what errors interpretive rules are designed to detect, and suggest appropriate investigations for QC failures.
 Minimal mathematical or statistical theories are presented, as the emphasis is on practical and implementable practices and an explanation of why these practices are suggested.

 Quality control topics not expressly covered in this certificate program include: an Individual Quality Control Plan (IQCP), control processes that may be "built in" to a measurement system, preparing in-house QC material, using patient results as a QC parameter, or assessing if a measurement procedure is fit for its intended use in clinical care.

-COURSES
+COURSES & FACULTY

 The program is composed of seven courses, listed below.
-Each course can be completed online in approximately 1-2 hours and contains a lecture, readings, resources, and a quiz
+Each course can be completed online in approximately 1-2 hours and contains a lecture, readings, resources, and a quiz.

 1. Overview and Basic Concepts of Quality Control

-Greg Miller, PhD, DABCC.
-Virginia Commonwealth University, Richmond, VA
+Greg Miller, PhD, DABCC, Virginia Commonwealth University, Richmond, VA

 2. Establishing QC Parameters for a Test Procedure